yahoo/bgdocs/doc-site/content/en/tutorial/tutorial-1.md

       });
 {{< / highlight >}}

-First we create a new type of resource called a Moment resource.
+First we create a `button` resource.
-You create them with a `.moment()` factory method on your Extent subclass.
+We create it with a `.moment()` factory method on our Extent subclass.
-Then we add it to our behavior's list of demands.
+Then we add it to our behavior's list of demands so it runs when `button` updates.

-In our runs block we've now gated our log statement by checking `button.justUpdated`.
+Inside our runs block, we've gated our log statement by checking against `button.justUpdated`.
-This will be true only if some other part of our code called "button.update()".
+This will be true only if some other part of our code called `button.update()` during the same event.

+### Press the Button

+If you run the program now you will get no output.
-The result is that our program no longer outputs anything because we only update the `person` and `greeting` resources.
+This is because we only update the `person` and `greeting` resources and our `log` statement only runs when `button.justUpdated` is true.

-So lets add some additional lines.
+So lets add some additional lines to simulate a button press.

 {{< highlight javascript "hl_lines=8-10">}}
 g.action(() => {